-The Committee shall consist of representatives of the various economic and social components of organised civil society, and in particular representatives of producers, farmers, carriers, workers, dealers, craftsmen, professional occupations, consumers and the general public.
+The Committee shall consist of representatives of the various economic and social components of organised civil society, and in particular representatives of producers, farmers, carriers, workers, dealers, craftsmen, professional occupations, consumers and the general interest.'

-The number of members of the Economic and Social Committee shall not exceed three hundred and fifty.
+The number of members of the Economic and Social Committee shall not exceed 350.

-The number of members shall be as follows:
+The number of members of the Committee shall be as follows: